pytries/datrie/README.rst

 * keys must be unicode (no implicit conversion for byte strings under Python 2.x, sorry);
-* keys longer than 32768 are unsupported;
 * there are no iterator versions of keys/values/items (this is not implemented yet);
-* it doesn't work under pypy+MacOS X (some obscure error which I don't understand);
+* it is painfully slow and maybe buggy under pypy;
 * library is not tested with narrow Python builds.

 Contributing